Experimental End-to-End Optimization of Directly Modulated Laser-based IM/DD Transmission: Link optimization

 where $A$ is an arbitrary logical operation.
 In practice, $H$ penalizes the uncertainty in the decision of the E2E scheme, i.e. the lower the a-posteriori probability $p(a_i | r_k)$ assigned to the originally transmitted symbol $a_i$ the higher the value of $H$.
 The main advantage of $H$ as loss function is the inclusion of the decision thresholds in the calculation of the loss while avoiding the use of non-differentiable functions.
 The minimization of the loss function for the E2E scheme is also performed iteratively based on an Adam optimizer, using a learning rate $\mu_\mathrm{E2E} = 10^{-5}$ and $\beta_1 = 0.999, \beta_2 = 0.99$.

 Once the optimization phase is complete, the E2E scheme is validated on the experimental setup to verify its performance.
 This is done by applying the DSP, $P_\mathrm{RF}$ and $I_\mathrm{bias}$ configurations obtained in the offline optimization to the experimental setup.
 Given that the optimized ${x_\mathrm{TX}}$ represents voltage levels, the only change applied to the TX DSP on the experimental setup is the downsampling of ${x_\mathrm{TX}}$ from 80 to 65~GSa/s, in order to match the sampling frequency of the AWG.
-The metric utilized to measure the performance of the E2E scheme is SER.
-The SER calculation on the E2E scheme is performed based on $a_k$ and $r_k$, following:
+The metric utilized to measure the performance of the E2E scheme is SER. \flag{This is due to the per-symbol nature of the proposed E2E optimization scheme, which allows evaluating signal quality regardless of the bit mapping employed.} The SER calculation on the E2E scheme is performed based on $a_k$ and $r_k$, following: